 G. Disciplinary Proceedings – Employees (Faculty, Staff and Vendors)

 Upon receiving a complaint under this policy, the Director will first meet with the complainant to review the facts alleged.
-The Director will proceed with whatever investigation is necessary to determine the facts, and this may include interviewing other parties and involving other administrators as the case may require.
-As part of the investigation, the Director will meet with the subject of the complaint, at which time the Director will provide an overview of the alleged facts of the case, but will not disclose the identity of the complainant.
+The Vice President will proceed with whatever investigation is necessary to determine the facts, and this may include interviewing other parties and involving other administrators as the case may require.
+As part of the investigation, the Vice President will meet with the subject of the complaint, at which time the Vice President will provide an overview of the alleged facts of the case, but will not disclose the identity of the complainant.

 The accused employee may request a written statement of the charges.
 The accused may also request a hearing to present his or her side of the case.
 Such a hearing is not the same as a trial in a court of law, and the accused may not bring legal counsel.
 Trinity may direct the hearing to take place by telephone or other electronic means in order to protect the safety of others.

 The Executive Director of Human Resources will chair the hearing and may invite the employee’s supervisor or another senior administrator to be part of the hearing as the facts warrant.

 The hearing is for the purpose of illuminating the facts and obtaining evidence.
 Once all evidence is presented, the hearing concludes.
 The Executive Director of Human Resources will notify the accused in writing of the results of the hearing process.

 If the complaint is directed against an employee of a vendor who does business with Trinity, the VPHR will notify the vendor’s supervisor on campus and discuss the vendor’s processes for complaint management.
 In most cases, Trinity will seek the immediate suspension of the vendor employee from campus, and may request that person to be permanently removed from the staff working at Trinity.